 The principal, or his/her administrative designee, has the authority to deny the privilege of riding a school bus when a student violates established rules and regulations or exhibits behavior deemed inappropriate or detrimental to the safety of others.
-At such time as it becomes necessary to deny a student the privilege of riding ACS buses, it becomes the parents sole responsibility to transport the student to and from school in a timely manner.
+At such time as it becomes necessary to deny a student the privilege of riding ACS buses, it becomes the sole responsibility of the parents to transport the student to and from school in a timely manner.